Colon Cancer Questions To Ask

 Absolutely.
 After being diagnosed with colon cancer, your first inclination may be to “get it out” as soon as possible.
 However, there is always time to seek additional opinions and get informed answers to your questions about colon cancer and its treatment.
 If you’re told there isn’t time for a second opinion or you feel rushed to have surgery, look elsewhere for care.
 It is important to get a second opinion from an institution that offers all treatment options, such as The University of Kansas Cancer Center, which is the region’s only National Cancer Institute-designated cancer center.

-Yes, The University of Kansas Cancer Center is NCI-designated.
-It’s a very exclusive club – only 71 NCI-designated centers exist in the entire country.
+Yes, The University of Kansas Cancer Center is a National Cancer Institute-designated comprehensive cancer center – 1 of only 53 in the entire country.
+Comprehensive designation is the highest level of recognition awarded by the NCI.
 The very latest treatment options are developed, refined and offered to patients first at NCI-designated cancer centers like ours.
 This is because we not only treat patients, we have a strong basic research program that develops drugs and therapies to be used in the future care of cancer patients.
 Many of our cancer physicians conduct research studies and have leading roles in national and international organizations and at conferences.
 We are nationally recognized for our innovative cancer research and education, both of which set us apart from other cancer centers in the region.
 Taken together – research, clinical research studies and specialized care for those at high-risk – patients at NCI-designated cancer centers have a 25% better chance of survival.

 Colon cancer specialists – gastroenterologists, colorectal surgical oncologists and GI medical oncologists – have years of experience treating people with colon cancer.
 It’s important to see specialists who treat your cancer daily.
 There is a big difference between a general oncologist or surgeon and a GI medical oncologist and colorectal surgical oncologist.
 GI medical oncologists have advanced training and know what works for each subset of colon cancer.
 The more members on your team who treat only colon cancer, the better.
 Be sure to include this among your questions to ask about colon cancer.